-- 1. Shortest Wire Path Length Table(SWPLT): This contains the shortest wire path length between two nodes in the routing grid.
+- 1) Shortest Wire Path Length Table(SWPLT): This contains the shortest wire path length between two nodes in the routing grid.
 We can represent this table in a functional form as $SWPLT(l_1, l_2)$, where l_1 and l_2 are the locations of two nodes.
 We use Lee's maze routing algorithm to construct the table.
-This length is nothing but distance between two nodes, if we route them avoiding only wire obstacles. - 2.
-Shortest Buffered Path Length Table (SBPLT): This contains the shortest buffered path length between two nodes in routing grid.
+This length is nothing but distance between two nodes, if we route them avoiding only wire obstacles. - 2) Shortest Buffered Path Length Table (SBPLT): This contains the shortest buffered path length between two nodes in routing grid.
 We can represent this table in a functional form as $SBPLT(l_1, l_2)$, where l_1 and l_2 are the locations of two nodes.
 We use Lee's maze routing algorithm to construct this table.
-This length is nothing but, distance between two nodes, if we route them avoiding both buffer and wire obstacles. - 3.
-Wire Path Delay Table(WPDT): This table contains the optimal wire path delay with wiresizing given the driver, load and length of the path.
-We can represent this table in functional form as $WPDT(b_1, b_2, L)$, where b_1 and b_2 are buffer sizes placed at source and sink, respectively, and L is the length of the wire path length between these two nodes.
-If the locations of two nodes l_1 and l_2 are given, we can get L from $SWPLT(l_1, l_2)$.
-We use dynamic programming technique to construct WPDT. - 4.
-Buffered Wire Segment Delay Table (BWSDT): This table contains the optimal delay of a wire segment, after placing buffers on it.
-Assuming a buffer of size b_1 is driving a buffer of size b_2 through a wire segment of length L, this table can be represented in functional form as $BWSDT(b_1, b_2, L)$.
+This length is nothing but distance between two nodes, if we route them avoiding both buffer and wire obstacles. - 3) Wire Path Delay Table(WPDT): This table contains the optimal wire path delay with wiresizing given the driver, load and length of the path.
+We can represent this table in functional form as $WPDT(b_1,b_2,L)$, where b_1 and b_2 are buffer sizes placed at source and sink, respectively, and L is the length of the wire path length between these two nodes.
+If the locations of two nodes l_1 and l_2 are given, we can get L from $SWPLT(l_1,l_2)$.
+We use dynamic programming technique to construct WPDT. - 4) Buffered Wire Segment Delay Table (BWSDT): This table contains the optimal delay of a wire segment, after placing buffers on it.
+Assuming a buffer of size b_1 is driving a buffer of size b_2 through a wire segment of length L, this table can be represented in functional form as $BWSDT(b_1,b_2,L)$.
 We use dynamic programming technique to construct this table.

-Using the tables above and the pruning technique given below, we can construct BPDT in a very short time.
-In our pruning technique, we are separating the pair of nodes whose shortest wire path does not overlap with buffer blockages from all the other pairs.
-For those pairs, we need not consider the buffer blockages while doing buffer insertion.
-Hence we can find buffer insertion solution in $O(N^2)$ time.
-The table BWSDT contains the buffer insertion and wire sizing solution avoiding buffer blockages.
-Now for the pairs of nodes whose shortest wire path overlaps with buffer blockages, we have to consider buffer blockages while doing buffer insertion.
+Using the tables above, we can efficiently construct BPDT based on the algorithm described below.
+In Step 1, we initialize BPDT with the delay after buffer insertion and wire sizing of the shortest paths that avoid all buffer obstacles.
+For those paths, we need not consider the buffer obstacles while doing buffer insertion.
+Hence the optimal delay can be read from the table BWSDT.
+Therefore, Step 1 takes $O(N^2)$ time.
+Now for the pairs of nodes whose shortest wire path overlaps with buffer blockages, we have to consider buffer blockages while doing buffer insertion to get the optimal delay.
+Paths with more and more buffers inserted can be considered based on dynamic programming in Step 2 and Step 3.
 We speed up the buffer insertion by limiting the number of buffers we insert based on the maximum length of wire path between any two pair of nodes.
-The construction of BPDT is summarized in the algorithm below.
+In Step 2, we insert a buffer optimally on all the pair of nodes whose shortest path overlaps the buffer blockages.
+Here we update SBPLT also.
 It inserts up to three buffers on a wire path.
 If Step 3 is executed one more time, it inserts up to seven buffers.
+We can repeat Step 3 to insert any number of buffers.
+However, in practice, three buffers are probably enough for a Buffered Path.